dirk-thomas/scrape-kindercare/README.rst

 Configuration
 -------------

-Configure the name of the child (as it appears in the subject line of the notification emails from Kindercare) as well as the username and password for the KinderCare app / website in the file ``kindercare.yaml``.
+Configure the names of the children (as it appears in the subject line of the notification emails from Kindercare) as well as the username and password for the KinderCare app / website in the file ``kindercare.yaml``.
 The file ``kindercare.sample.yaml`` contains the necessary structure.